bitgio/mammography-cnn-classification/README.md

 ### Model Selection

-Different models were systematically compared based on validation performance, allowing the selection of the most effective architecture.
+Different CNN architectures were systematically compared based on validation performance, leading to the selection of the best-performing model.

 ## Results